Last Updated on: 18th July 2021, 01:18 pm

 From the face of it, FXpesa is a legit forex broker that is owned by EGM Securities, a company that is registered and regulated by the Capital Markets Authority here in Kenya.
 Click here to register and start trading forex with FxPesa.

-But there’s a more to the legitimacy of a broker more than just being registered and regulated.
+But there’s more to the legitimacy of a broker more than just being registered and regulated.

 Both FXPesa and CMA are new to the world of online forex trading.
-CMA therefore lacks precedent on matters pertaining online forex trading.
+CMA, therefore, lacks precedent on matters pertaining to online forex trading.

-While the steps that CMA has taken to regulate local forex brokers is commendable, I feel that there is still much work to be done.
+While the steps that CMA has taken to regulate local forex brokers are commendable, I feel that there is still much work to be done.

 With Forex trading becoming more and more popular in Kenya, brokers are having a field day setting up offices in the country.
 One such broker is FXPesa.
 And like I always do with my forex broker reviews category on this website, I set out to find out whether FX Pesa is legit and how well it can serve you as a retail trader.